JNBarr/Where_I_Put_My_Java/README.md

 (30/08/2020) Have been busy, will upload java code today.
 May not be a lot though.
 Added boolean stuff will see if I've got time to get into selection and if statements, if else included.

 (31/08/2020) Adding If statements today.
 Selection I think is the next logical move in writing more advanced Java.
 Thinking about also moving into more advanced Java in an IDE so I can actually produce projects.
 Won't start my first proper Java project until I feel completly comfortable working in it.

+UPDATE: After the upload of part 6, where my selection was not working.
+I am moving to eclipse IDE because Repl.it does allow for the same functionality.
+I need to work with seperate .java files for some selection logic, this cannot be achieved in repl.it effectively from my experience.